ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Main results

 Remark~\ref{rm1} points at the direction on imposing conditions on the total variation of the stepwise constant function $g$ in order to obtain appropriate convergence rate of our estimators.
 The following result tells us a bit more.
 Indeed, we can allow the number of change points, $K,$ to depend on the sample size $n$ and yet obtain appropriate rates of convergence for the estimators \eqref{eq.GammaHat} and \eqref{eq.GammaHatH}.
 This is possible through an interplay between the growth rate of the number of change points and the size of the largest jump.
 More precisely,

-\begin{theorem}~ Let $0 < \epsilon < 1/2$ be given.
-Suppose that the conditions of Theorem~\ref{theo.DBE-partial} are satisfied and assume that $l=1$.
+\begin{theorem}~ Let $\epsilon > 0$ be given.
+Suppose that the conditions of Theorem~\ref{theo.DBE-partial} are satisfied with $\ell=1$.
 Additionally, suppose that we allow the number of change points to depend on the sample size, say we have $K_n$ change points.
-Assume also that the errors are Gaussian distributed.
-For $h = 1,\ldots, m+1$, define
+Assume also that the errors are Gaussian and furthermore that